Log Buffer #275, A Carnival of the Vanities for DBAs

 Jun 22, 2012 / By Fahd Mirza

-Martin shares as how to use vi-style editing in SQL*Plus.
+Martin shows us how to use vi-style editing in SQL*Plus.

-Pinal Dave is doing an insightful follow up of usage of $rowguid and $IDENTITY.
+Pinal Dave writes an insightful follow up of $rowguid and $IDENTITY.

-Andy Lohn has done a nice link round up.
+Andy Lohn brings together a nice link round up.

 Simple time series calculations, such as comparing sales in the current year with the previous year, are easy to do in DAX and well-documented.
 Chris Webb has more.

-Michael McLaughlin is discussing the single wildcard operator with respect to MySQL and Oracle.
+Michael McLaughlin discusses the single wildcard operator with respect to MySQL and Oracle.

 This post by Mayank Prasad aims to provide detailed steps to get gprof data for MySQL client and server.

-Ronald Speelman is sharing as how to generate meaningful test data using a MySQL function.
+Ronald Speelman demonstrates how to generate meaningful test data using a MySQL function.

-Shlomi Noach is blogging about a real world experience about MySQL connections.
+Shlomi Noach is blogging about a real-world experience concerning MySQL connections.

 Ernie Souhrada is on character sets and disappearing tables.